mozillach/gh-projects-content-queue/README.md

 - Node >= 8.0.0

 ### Issue template
-An issue template is generated in the repository if none is found.
+Issue templates are generated in the repository.
 See the documentation for GitHub issue templates.

 ### Configuration
 [configuration.md](docs/configuration.md)